xwu/NumericAnnex/README.md

 ## Requirements

-NumericAnnex requires Swift 4.0.
+NumericAnnex requires Swift 4.1 (`swift-4.1-branch`) or Swift 4.2 (`master`).
 On Apple platforms, it also requires the Security framework for cryptographically secure random bytes.

 ## Installation